 Zoho customer service includes phone support, an online knowledge base, how-to videos, free e-books and tutorials, and an online community where users can interact with each other.
 Customers who purchase the Professional plan also have access to an online support ticketing system.

-HubSpot vs Zoho CRM: Customer Reviews
+HubSpot vs Zoho: Customer Reviews

 When evaluating CRM software, it’s important to get opinions from people familiar with how each product fares during everyday use.
 As we compared HubSpot versus Zoho, we took a look at what our users had to say about what each service does well and what it doesn’t.
 Our readers have a slight preference for HubSpot over Zoho.